sodiboo/niri-flake/README.md

 }
 ```

 If you use home-manager as NixOS module, then your flake.nix could rather look something like this.
-The NixOS module will automatically import the home-manager module if it detects that home-manager is installed as a NixOS module.
+The NixOS module will automatically import the home-manager config module if it detects that home-manager is installed as a NixOS module.

 ```nix
 {